Email:

 I am a PhD candidate in Philosophy at the University of California, Berkeley.

-My primary research is on Kant's Theoretical Philosophy.
-I am also interested in the Modern Period more generally, in Aesthetics, and in Feminism.
+My primary research is on Kant’s Philosophy.
+I also work on topics in Aesthetics, Feminism, and the Modern Period more generally.

-Aside from my research I spend much of my time looking at art (all kinds, though especially contemporary art) and watching films (some of my all time favorites are Claire Denis' Beau Travail, Paul Thomas Anderson's There Will be Blood, and Wong Kar-Wai's Happy Together).
+Aside from my research I spend much of my time looking at art (all kinds, though I am especially interested in contemporary art) and watching films (some of my all time favorites are Claire Denis' Beau Travail, Paul Thomas Anderson's There Will be Blood, and Wong Kar-Wai's Happy Together).

 Education